-Discectomy is partial or complete removal of the disc nucleus
+Discectomy is partial or complete removal of a disc's central part, or nucleus

 During the decades when the mythology of the ‘slipped disc’ reigned supreme it was not unusual to see bulging discs removed almost willy-nilly, with no neurological signs of nerve damage and in some instances where pain had been present for a matter of days only.

 It was the Cochrane Review, first published in 1999* that fostered the beginnings of change.
 The conclusion of their study on the outcomes of surgery for acute disc prolapse was sober reading: "limited direct evidence on the efficacy of surgical discectomy".
 Just as serious was their conclusion about surgery for degenerative spinal problems: "no acceptable evidence on the efficacy of any form of decompression for degenerative disc disease or spinal stenosis".